Exploding head syndrome (EHS) is a little-understood medical condition that afflicts upwards of 15 million people.

 Welcome to the world of exploding head syndrome.
 No, it’s not about your head expanding so much that it blows up and shatters into a million bloody pieces.

-Exploding head syndrome, also known as EHS, is an actual psychological disorder that may seem rare, but it’s more common than you think.
-Experts believe between 10 to 15 percent of the population suffers from EHS.
-That means between 35 and 50 million may suffer from this malady in the United States.
+Exploding head syndrome, also known as EHS, is an actual psychological disorder that may seem bizarre — but it’s more common than you think.

 What Is Exploding Head Syndrome?

 The American Sleep Association characterizes EHS as the perception of loud noises, often a bang, bomb, gunshot, explosion, or cymbal crash, as a person falls asleep or begins to wake.

 The sounds last for just a few seconds, but anyone with EHS will tell you it’s quite jarring — and not what you’re looking for in a good night’s sleep.